iabdelgawaad/Print-Multiline-Receipt/README.md

-# Draw Receipt with Multiline Text
+# Draw Receipt with Multiline text in same line

-Here is how to draw multiline receipt to fix issue of https://github.com/danielfelgar/DrawReceipt

 By adding this code below:

+- Add to your dependancies

+       implementation 'com.github.danielfelgar:draw-receipt:0.1.3'

+- write any text to print with multiline

        val DEFAULT_TEXT_SIZE = 80f //set suitable size for your printer val MAXIMUM_CHARACTER_LINE = 26 //set suitable max based on your printer width

-//write any text to print with multiline

         val receipt = splitItemText(
             "Trying to print Multiline to receipt POS Trying to print Multiline to receipt " + "POS Trying to print Multiline to receipt POS",